 “We already have many clients from Brentwood and Malibu, they’ve asked for a long time for us to open one closer to that side of town,” says Hakim.
 “And the owners of the Brentwood Gardens are longtime customers and have wooed us for years, so when a space became available, it just felt right.”

-Hakim’s logo features pink, green and brown, and that color scheme extends to the design.
-The glass fronted café with concrete floors features pink-stained pine tables and pastel green counters with marble tops.
-Hakim’s color scheme even extends to the salt shakers, which hold pink Himalayan salt.
+Hakim’s cake logo features a pink, green and brown color scheme that extends to the design.
+These colors even extend to the salt shakers, which hold pink Himalayan salt.
 Hakim described the space as “French country,” but he still includes zebra-print banquettes, a nod to his time as pastry chef of Monte Carlo’s Hotel de Paris, which hosted a similar design element.

-Hakim is an avid antique collector, so he’s decorated La Provence with plenty of vintage items (all for sale), including mismatched chandeliers, pastel pig cookie jars, canister sets from the ’40s and ’50s and floral mugs from noted ceramic artist Don Swanson.
+Decor includes mismatched chandeliers, pastel pig cookie jars, canister sets from the ’40s and ’50s and floral mugs from noted ceramic artist Don Swanson.

 La Provence will feature dinner service at the Brentwood outpost, including dishes like grilled lamb chops with a classic mint sauce, herb-crusted salmon, a four-cheese mac & cheese with Gruyere, house-made hamburgers and turkey burgers with Yukon gold fries and vegetarian French onion soup sans beef stock.
 La Provence will also have a kid’s menu and Hakim plans to add beer & wine about a month after they open.